 In the end, I figured out all those issues had to do with my host, and I decided enough was enough.

 Upon in-depth research on the best website host I discovered Siteground and I instantly took the plunge to switch.
 Not only do they work diligently to ensure your website has fast speed and remains secure to potential security threats, but their support team is like no other.

 I seriously can’t thank the amazing support team enough for what an awesome job they did in helping me ensure a seamless switch and even when one of my posts magically disappeared, they were able to recover it quickly and have always responded super fast anytime I’ve had questions or concerns.

 You can get started with Siteground over here for as low as $3.95/month and the installation process is so easy with their support team!

-Next you need to install WordPress on your website.
-For manual installation you’ll need to download the WordPress installation package and upload the WordPress files on your server.
-After that you will create a database for WordPress to use and go through the steps by prompt to complete your installation.
+Next you need to install Wordpress on your website.
+For manual installation you’ll need to grab the Wordpress installation package and upload the Wordpress files on your server.
+After that you will create a database for Wordpress to use and go through the steps by prompt to complete your installation.